Why Your Body Holds Stress in the Neck and Jaw

 Addressing stress-related tension starts with restoring proper motion and supporting the nervous system.
 Chiropractic care focuses on improving joint movement, reducing tension, and helping the body shift out of a constant “fight or flight” response.
 When the body moves better, it often handles stress more efficiently — leading to less tension and improved overall function.

-Picture of Nicholas Esser
+Picture of Dr. Nicholas Esser

-Nicholas Esser
+Dr. Nicholas Esser

 Dr. Esser, owner and primary provider at 614 Chiropractic of Hilliard, Ohio is a highly experienced chiropractor who welcomes all ages of patients to our practice.
 Dr. Esser was born and raised in Anna, Ohio, (Go Rockets!) where he has always been a chiropractic patient himself since he was a baby under the care and guidance of his mentor and friend Dr. Kreg Huffer.
 He attended Ohio State University where he received his bachelor’s degree.